F1bonacc1/process-compose/README.md

 **Why?** Because sometimes you just don't want to deal with docker files, volume definitions, networks and docker registries.

-**How?** Declare all the system processes dependencies in a simple YAML (don't judge) file, monitor the execution and output with a simple UI.
+**How?** Declare all the system processes dependencies in a single YAML (don't judge) file, monitor the execution and output with a built-in UI.

 Main use cases would be: